 I have my AA in Mathematics from Merced College.
 In 2015, I graduated from California State University, Sacramento with my BA in Economics and a double minor in Mathematics and Statistics.
 I am the William Randolph Hearst Scholar where I was recognized for my academics, service, and personal achievements.
 One of them included my job as a math tutor.
 I have been tutoring for 6 years.
-In addition, I am a certified teacher at Huntington Learning Center and an instructional aide in special education at Sacramento Charter High School.
+I worked as a certified teacher at Huntington Learning Center for 1.5 years.
+I am currently an instructional aide in special education at Sacramento Charter High School.

 There are students out there that need my help.
 I heard mathematics is not everybody's favorite as a result of understanding numbers in general.
 Working with students is a rewarding process because I was able to get to know them personally.
 I am going to continue on with this journey and hope to let students know that mathematics will become their important tool to achieve great success just like how I experience it.